 Common signs of feline anxiety include hiding, loss of appetite, excessive vocalizing, and pacing.
 A Feliway diffuser (available on Amazon.com or many large pet stores) works wonders to alleviate stress.
 Playing soft classical music on the radio adds a finishing touch along with frequent visits to make sure all is well with kitty.
 It's fine to share a little Thanksgiving bounty with your cat.
 Mixing in a few pieces of skinless boneless turkey with their regular cat food can make it easier to digest.
 But make no bones about it; cooked bones are brittle with sharp points.
 They should never be fed to your pets.

 Birds also can become quite nervous with a house full of company and changes to their routine.
 Signs of avian stress include ruffled feathers, puffing up, hanging out at the cage bottom, heavy breathing, tail bobbing and inappetence.
-We suggest that pet birds should be either be caged outdoors, (temperature permitting) or in a quiet room away from strangers.
-Similarly to dogs and cats; pet birds are extremely sensitive to burning smells, fragrant candles, plug-ins and the scent of flowers.
-Excessive smoke from burning foods can cause birds serious respiratory problems - or even death, therefore avoid cooking in Teflon coated pans and leave several windows cracked for proper ventilations.
+We suggest that pet birds should either be caged outdoors (temperature permitting) or in a quiet room away from strangers.
+Similarly to dogs and cats, pet birds are extremely sensitive to burning smells (fragrant candles, plug-ins and the scent of flowers).
+Excessive smoke from burning foods can cause birds serious respiratory problems - or even death.
+Therefore you should avoid cooking in Teflon coated pans and leave several windows cracked for proper ventilation.

-The Floridawild Veterinary Hospital staff wishes you and your pets a very happy and safe Thanksgiving.
+The FloridaWild Veterinary Hospital staff wishes you and your pets a very happy and safe Thanksgiving.
 To celebrate Thanksgiving and to help alleviate stress and anxiety in your pets, we are offering 10% off on Vetri-Science Composure (either in liquid or soft chews).
-Composure’s ingredients work synergistically to support relaxation without changing your pet’s energy levels or personality.
+Composures ingredients work together to support relaxation without changing your pets energy levels or personality.

 By: Jo Singer, MSW, CSW